 Even though the Bordetella is a year long vaccination, we are requiring it every 6 months.
 Recent studies suggest that the vaccination is only effective for about 7 months, with most upper respiratory cases occurring between the 7th and 12th month mark.
 If your dog has not had the Bordetella vaccine for over a year, it is recommended that they wait one week to ten days for the vaccination to take effect before attending The Dog Club.

 The DOG Club will administer all non‐injectable medications and most injectable medications as specified.
 Please ensure all medication is clearly labeled and dosage instructions are included.

 Bedding and Toys

 You are welcome to bring your dog's bed, but it is not necessary.
 We provide beds and blankets and your pup will most likely end up snuggling in bed with us.
 If you bring their bed, please make sure your dog’s name is written on it.
 We cannot guarantee it will be returned in the same condition.
 The DOG Club will not be held responsible for lost or damaged toys or for damaged bedding material.

 Pit Bull Policy

 The DOG Club has made the difficult decision of no longer accepting Pit Bull breads that have over 1/4 Pit Bull.
 If you are not sure, we will require an evaluation of visual characteristics to determine if a dog falls in the Pit Bull category.
 Because the DOG Club is an open concept daycare and boarding facility, we made this decision to preserve and promote the health, safety and welfare of the other dogs and our staff.
 We apologize and thank you for your understanding.

 In order to maintain a safe play environment, any dog that misbehaves will be given a time-out from the daycare area.
-Because excessive barking can escalate the intensity of the pack dynamic, we reserve the right to remove such dogs from daycare, or we may ask your permission to use a training e-collar.
+Because excessive barking can escalate the intensity of the pack dynamic, we reserve the right to remove such dogs from daycare, or we may use a training e-collar.